connorfewin/Hunting-Game/README.md

 # 🛠️ Open World Hunting Game - Dev Roadmap

-A 30–60 min task-driven development roadmap to complete the game from start to finish.

-✅ = Completed

 ---

 # 📈 Project Phases

-Each task should fit in a ~30–60 min session.

----

 ## 1. Project Setup
 - [x] Create new Unity project (URP recommended)